bahtiyartan/troia/docs/82XMLjson.rst

 		</Customer>
 	</CustomerList>

 ::

 	OBJECT:
-		TABLE CUSTOMERS;
+		TABLE CUSTOMERS,
+		INTEGER ROWCOUNT;

-	CLEAR XMLMAP SALESMAP;
+	CLEAR XMLMAP DEMOMAP;
-	CREATEXMLMAP SALESMAP;
+	CREATEXMLMAP DEMOMAP;

-	MAP ELEMENT CustomerList AS XMLROOTTABLE CustomerList IN SALESMAP;
+	MAP ELEMENT CustomerList AS XMLROOTTABLE CustomerList IN DEMOMAP;
-	MAP CHILD Sector OF CustomerList AS XMLCOLUMN Sector IN SALESMAP;
+	MAP CHILD Sector OF CustomerList AS XMLCOLUMN Sector IN DEMOMAP;

-	MAP ELEMENT Customer AS XMLTABLE CUSTOMER IN SALESMAP;
+	MAP ELEMENT Customer AS XMLTABLE CUSTOMER IN DEMOMAP;
-	MAP CHILD CustName OF Customer AS XMLCOLUMN CustName IN SALESMAP;
+	MAP CHILD CustName OF Customer AS XMLCOLUMN CustName IN DEMOMAP;
-	MAP CHILD City OF Customer AS XMLCOLUMN City IN SALESMAP;
+	MAP CHILD City OF Customer AS XMLCOLUMN City IN DEMOMAP;

-	MAP RELATION Customer TO CustomerList LINK Sector WITH Sector GENERATE YES IN SALESMAP;
+	MAP RELATION Customer TO CustomerList LINK Sector WITH Sector GENERATE YES IN DEMOMAP;

+	COPYFILE '*C:\TMP\XML\ex4.xml' INTO '.\XMLParsing\ex4.xml';
-	PARSEXML 'C:\TMP\tempxml2.xml' USING SALESMAP;
+	PARSEXML '.\XMLParsing\ex4.xml' USING DEMOMAP;
-	CONVERTXMLTABLE CUSTOMER INTO TABLE CUSTOMERS FROM SALESMAP;
+	CONVERTXMLTABLE CUSTOMER INTO TABLE CUSTOMERS FROM DEMOMAP;

-	STRINGVAR1 = CUSTOMERS_ROWCOUNT;
+	ROWCOUNT = CUSTOMERS_ROWCOUNT;
 	COPY TABLE CUSTOMERS INTO TMPTABLE;
 	SET TMPTABLE TO TABLE TMPTABLE;

 Example 5: Childs with Extra Relation